duff2013/TeensyTracks/README.md

 ---
 <h4>Master Track</h4>
-Uses the IntervalTimer method to fire every 1/32 of one beat at a given tempo.
+Uses the IntervalTimer method to fire every beat at a given tempo.
 The MasterTrack class uses this timer to provide the timing and signals for all tracks.
 These signals occur on the beat and/or bar of each track.
 It also controls starting, restarting, stoping, pausing, rewinding and fastforwarding similiar to Garage Band for all tracks.

 ![alt text](https://github.com/duff2013/TeensyTracks/blob/master/pics/controls.png "Garage Band Controls")<br>